prabhnandan/MovieSearch/README.md

   2. Open UiPath Studio and click 'Open a Local Project'
   3. Select 'project.json' file
   4. Click 'Project' under the project tab on the main page
-  5. Select the 'Main.xaml' file and run the software
+  5. Select the 'MovieSearch.xaml' file and run the software
   6. As it executes, it will prompt the user to select the desired month
       - Displays 'Please select the month' with list of months in a drop-down menu
   7. Select the preferred month and select ‘Ok’
-      - It will takes some time running the bot (approximately 5 minutes)
   8. Type the year you want to consider, it will default to the current year
       - Select 'Ok' when the message box contains the right year
   10. While executing, the bot will direct to the Box Office Mojo website and IMDb website performing parallel activity